Settling the genus of the $n$-prism: Background

-The first property can be shown by observing that, since the matching edges form a cut, any closed walk passes through an even number of matching edges.
-Because there are $2n$ total face incidences with matching edges, this property implies that that $|F_M| \leq n$.

-The second property is the observation that the matching edges are vertex disjoint.
+The second property is the observation that the matching edges are vertex-disjoint.
 If we walk around each face boundary, each incidence of a matching edge is immediately followed by that of a non-matching edge, so there are at least an additional $2n$ sides in $F_M$ besides those from matching edges.
-Combined, the number of sides in $F_M$ is at least $4n$.
-Since there are edges in the $n$-prism, the total number of sides remaining in $F\setminus F_M$ is at most $2n^2-4n$.
+The number of sides in $F_M$ is thus at least $4n$.
+Since there are $2\binom{n}{2}+n = n^2$ edges in the $n$-prism, the total number of sides remaining in $F\setminus F_M$ is at most $2n^2-4n$.
 Here, we apply the aforementioned girth argument to show that there can be at most $(2n^2-4n)/3$ faces outside of $F_M$.
-These estimates can be merged into the upper bound $|F| \leq (2n^2-n)/3$.
+These two inequalities on $|F_M|$ and $|F\setminus F_M|$ can be merged into the upper bound $|F| \leq (2n^2-n)/3$.
 Substituting this inequality into the Euler polyhedral equation yields:

 which can be rearranged into

 The upper bound on the number of faces is achieved exactly when each face in $F_M$ is quadrangular, and all other faces are triangular.
 For brevity, we call such an embedding of a prism graph \emph{snug}.